Idrinth/roleplay-ai/docs/storysummariserai/datasetcard.md

 ## Contributing
 The dataset is actively being expanded.
 Contributors can help by:
   - Adding new RPG scenario examples
-  - Improving existing conversatin quality
+  - Improving existing conversation quality
   - Suggesting additional use cases

 For contributions, visit the [GitHub Repository](https://github.com/bjoern-buettner/roleplay-ai) or join the [Discord community](https://discord.gg/idrinth).